 Darcie Draudt is currently a PhD candidate in the Department of Political Science at the Johns Hopkins University.
 She is currently in Seoul as a Korea Foundation dissertation fieldwork fellow and a visiting scholar at the Department of Political Science at Yonsei University.
 She is also a non-resident James A. Kelly Korean Studies fellow at Pacific Forum CSIS.

 Draudt previously was a research associate for Korea Studies and the Program on U.S.-Korea Policy at the Council on Foreign Relations in Washington, DC.
-Prior to that, Draudt lived in Seoul, where in addition to studying Korean language and modern history at Yonsei University, she worked as a field researcher for the International Organization for Migration Research and Training Center and as publishing and design manager for the Yonsei University Journal of International Studies.
+Prior to that, Draudt lived in Seoul for several years, where in addition to studying Korean language and modern history at Yonsei University, she worked as a field researcher for the International Organization for Migration Research and Training Center and as publishing and design manager for the Yonsei University Journal of International Studies.